RexxLA/rexx-repository/ARB/standards/work-in-progress/document/built-in_functions.md

 The built-in functions are defined mainly through code.
 The code refers to state variables.
 This is solely a notation used in this standard.

-The code refers to functions with names that start with 'Config_'; these are the functions described in section nnn.
+The code refers to functions with names that start with `'Config_'`; these are the functions described in section nnn.

-The code is specified as an external routine that produces a result from the values #Bif (which is the name of the built-in function), #Bif_Arg.0 (the number of arguments), #Bif_Arg.i and #Bif_ArgExists.i (which are the argument data.)
+The code is specified as an external routine that produces a result from the values `#Bif` (which is the name of the built-in function), `#Bif_Arg.0` (the number of arguments), `#Bif_Arg.i` and `#Bif_ArgExists.i` (which are the argument data.)

-The value of #Level is the value for the clause which invoked the built-in function.
+The value of `#Level` is the value for the clause which invoked the built-in function.

 The code either returns the result of the built-in or exits with an indication of a condition that the invocation of the built-in raises.

 The code below uses built-in functions.
-Such a use invokes another use of this code with a new value of
-#Level.
-On these invocations, the CheckArgs function is not relevant.
+Such a use invokes another use of this code with a new value of `#Level`.
+On these invocations, the `CheckArgs` function is not relevant.

 Numeric settings as follows are used in the code.
-When an argument is being checked as a number by ‘NUM' or 'WHOLENUM' the settings are those current in the caller.
-When an argument is being checked as an integer by an item containing 'WHOLE' the settings are those for the particular built-in function.
+When an argument is being checked as a number by `'NUM'` or `'WHOLENUM'` the settings are those current in the caller.
+When an argument is being checked as an integer by an item containing `'WHOLE'` the settings are those for the particular built-in function.
 Elsewhere the settings have sufficient numeric digits to avoid values which would require exponential notation.

 ## Routines used by built-in functions

-The routine CheckArgs is concerned with checking the arguments to the built-in.
-The routines Time2Date and Leap are for date calculations.
-ReRadix is used for radix conversion.
-The routine Raise raises a condition and does not return.
+The routine `CheckArgs` is concerned with checking the arguments to the built-in.
+The routines `Time2Date` and `Leap` are for date calculations. `ReRadix` is used for radix conversion.
+The routine `Raise` raises a condition and does not return.

 ### Argument checking